The Sword of Kahless: Reception

 "The Sword of Kahless" was first broadcast on November 20, 1995, in broadcast syndication.
 It received Nielsen ratings of 6.9 percent, placing it in tenth place in its timeslot and lower than the episode that aired the previous week, "Little Green Men", which gained a rating of 7.1 percent.
 "The Sword of Kahless" received a higher rating than the following episode, "Our Man Bashir", seen by 6.8 percent of viewers.

 Several reviewers re-watched the episode after the end of the series.
 Michelle Erica Green, who watched the episode in April 2013 for TrekNation, thought that it was not a typical Deep Space Nine episode and that it required knowledge of Worf's history from The Next Generation.
 She said that the episode was "admirable for a drama that takes place mostly walking through uninteresting cave sets".
 She thought that towards the end, it became a little "mumbo-jumbo-mystical" but that it was in "perfect keeping with the Klingons".
 She felt that the episode again relied on Jadzia's past as Curzon Dax and that the ending would have been better with Toral stealing the sword at the last minute so that it could be followed up with in a later episode.
 Jamahl Epsicokhan of Jammer's Reviews compared the episode to an Indiana Jones story and said that it was a "enjoyable fable for a simpler time".
 He praised the musical score by David Bell and thought that the episode was the perfect vehicle for Worf, saying that Michael Dorn gave a strong performance.
 He gave the episode a rating of three and a half out of four.

 Zack Handlen, writing for The A.V.
 Club in January 2013, said that the plot was similar to the plots of stories such as The Treasure of the Sierra Madre (1927).
 He felt that the episode showed a side of Worf that had not been seen before, and that Worf had exhibited a "willingness to go to absolute lengths to do what he believes needs to be done".
 He compared it to the anger bubbling under the surface of Bruce Banner in the 2012 film The Avengers.
 Keith DeCandido of Tor.com rewatched the episode in 2014 and gave it 8 out of 10, and called it "a strong story that understands the power of, well, strong stories, of myth, of legend, and also of the power that they imbue objects with, and how that power can corrupt."

 In 2015, Geek.com rated the scene where Worf holds the Kahless artifact as one of the top 35 moments in Star Trek.
-In 2017, The Daily Dot recommended this as a Star Trek Klingon alien themed episode to prepare for Star Trek: Discovery.
+In 2017, The Daily Dot recommended the episode as a Star Trek Klingon alien themed episode to prepare for Star Trek: Discovery.